December in Barcelona 2024

 Celebrated on the 28th of December, Dia dels Sant Innocents is the day for Spaniards to share some more moments of laughter by making lots of jokes.
 It is similar to April Fool’s day.
 Not only can one enjoy all the jokes between friends and family on this day, but also in the media.
 So it might be a good idea to keep this date in mind so you don’t get fooled by any of your Spanish friends or colleagues.

-Christmas Markets in December in Barcelona
+Christmas markets in Barcelona

 Fira de Santa Llúcia